adityakiran1423/Gafka/README.md

 ## For running

-Note: This section is for stages 2 and beyond.

 1. Ensure you have `go (1.19)` installed locally
 1. Run `./your_program.sh` to run your Kafka broker, which is implemented in `app/server.go`.